 The best takeaways from the week were a better understanding of my own philosophical leanings (as they pertain to research) and some great insights into the design of mixed methods studies.
 And, of course, I made some excellent connections with other PhD students and some of the academic presenters.

-Last week saw me travelling to Glasgow for the SGSSS Research Methods in Information Science workshops at the University of Strathclyde.
+Last week I travelled to Glasgow for the SGSSS Research Methods in Information Science workshops at the University of Strathclyde.
 I was very excited about the literature review workshop as that’s my biggest task for the summer.
 I’ve attended a couple of shorter literature review sessions, but this one gave such a great explanation of a narrative literature review that I feel everything else makes more sense now.

-[Photo Copyright Lynn Killick, one of my awesome office mates.]
+[Photo Copyright Lynn Killick, one of my office mates.]